Relationship manager: Fostering strong client relationships

 Partner relationship managers

-Partner relationship managers nurture and expand the firm’s relationships with strategic partners.
-They work closely with collaborators to:
+Partner relationship managers grow ties with strategic partners.
+They work closely with them to:

 - Identify joint business opportunities